theComputeKid/tribo/doc/build-instructions.md

 The following tools are needed to build the project:

-- cmake >= v3.28 [required]
+- cmake >= v3.28
-- ninja >= v1.11 [recommended]
+- ninja >= v1.11

-If an older version of cmake is present on the system, then a convenience script is provided that can download and build the latest version of cmake and ninja, though that script still requires a version of cmake >= 3.2 already on the system.
+If an older version of cmake or ninja is present on the system, then a convenience script is provided that can download and build the latest version of cmake and ninja, though that script still requires a version of cmake >= 3.10 already on the system.
 To use the convenience script for Linux/MacOS, run this command from the project root directory:

 ```
 ./scripts/build-tools.sh